What is the GOED Voluntary Monograph?

-The GOED Voluntary Monograph has served as the industry definition of quality since 2002.
+The GOED Voluntary Monograph (中文版) has served as the omega-3 industry’s standard of quality since 2002.
 The standard was developed by the members of the Omega-3 Working Group at the Council for Responsible Nutrition, which was the predecessor to GOED.
-The Monograph was developed to help ensure that omega-3 oils reaching consumers were both safe and of high quality.
-The companies that participated in developing the Monograph incorporated the strictest quality and purity standards from regulations around the world, which ensured that any oil manufactured to the Monograph standards could be sold around the world.
+Developed to help ensure that omega-3 oils reaching consumers are both safe and of high quality, the companies that participated in developing the Monograph incorporated the strictest quality and purity standards from regulations around the world.
+This ensures that any oil manufactured to the Monograph standards can be sold around the world.

 On which quality parameters does the Monograph focus?

 The GOED Monograph focuses on oxidative quality, environmental contaminants and the measurement of EPA and DHA.
 The Monograph's last update was in March 2021.